influxdata/docs-v2/content/influxdb/cloud-iox/visualize-data/grafana.md

 ---
-title: Use Grafana to visualize data
+title: Use Grafana to query and visualize data
-seotitle: Use Grafana to visualize data stored in InfluxDB
+seotitle: Use Grafana to query and visualize data stored in InfluxDB Cloud (IOx)
-list_title: Grafana
+list_title: Use Grafana
 description: >
-  Use [Grafana](https://grafana.com/) to query and visualize data stored in an InfluxDB bucket powered by InfluxDB IOx.
+  Install and run [Grafana](https://grafana.com/) to query and visualize data stored in an InfluxDB bucket powered by InfluxDB IOx.
 weight: 101
 menu:
   influxdb_cloud_iox:
-    name: Grafana
+    name: Use Grafana
     parent: Visualize data
 influxdb/cloud-iox/tags: [visualization]
 ---